Nandan1567/Library-Management-System/README.md

 # Library Management System
-An application for assisting a librarian in managing booksin a library.
+An application for assisting a librarian in managing books in a library.

 Further explanations and assumptions: